7 underrated places to live outside of the Randstad

 Here’s a good view of what a regular day in Tilburg looks like.
 Echt mooi!
 Image: Depositphotos

-With beginnings as the wool capital of the Netherlands, Tilburg has recently become home to lots of tech and chemical companies, so if those are your industries, Tilburg could be the place for you.
+With its origins as the wool capital of the Netherlands, Tilburg has recently become home to numerous tech and chemical companies, making it a potential destination for those in these industries.

 It also has its own liqueur, Schrobbelèr, and has made a name for itself as a city filled with modern art and festivals.